kmurdhar/PrinterMonitorJobs/docs/WINDOWS_LISTENER_SETUP.md

 # Windows Print Listener Setup Guide

 ## Overview
-This guide explains how to set up the Windows Print Listener service on client machines to capture print job events and send them to the central monitoring system.
+This guide explains how to set up the Windows Print Listener service on client machines to automatically capture print job events from any user/system and send them to the central monitoring system.

 ## Prerequisites
 - Windows 10/11 or Windows Server 2016+